 "The Department of the Environment, Heritage and Local Government is responsible for the health effects of non-ionising radiation including electromagnetic fields.
-ComReg's role in relation to Non-Ionising Radiation is solely to ensure that licensed operators comply with their licence condition and do not exceed the emissions levels established by the International Commission on Non-Ionizing Radiation Protection (ICNIRP)"
+ComReg's role in relation to Non-ionising Radiation is solely to ensure that licensed operators comply with their licence condition and do not exceed the emissions levels established by the International Commission on Non-ionizing Radiation Protection (ICNIRP)"

-We suggest that ComReg is the sole expert in relation to monitoring of the Telecommunications industry and under the Guidelines, any assessment in relation to Health and Safety should be carried out by its experts alone.
+According to the Guidelines, ComReg is the sole expert in relation to monitoring of the Telecommunications Industry and suggest that such matters are beyond the expertise of the planning process.
 Signal strength analysis is therefore omitted from this assessment.

-Cornelscourt N53°15'58.98" W6°9'33.34"
+Meadowgrove N53°17'13.98" W6°15'28.6